fluentnumbers/fluentnumbers.github.io/about.md

 <p>
 I am a senior data professional and product-minded engineer located in the Netherlands.<br>
-I have experience as a <strong>data scientist</strong>, <strong>ML engineer</strong> and algorithms <strong>team lead</strong> in tech consultancy and R&D settings.<br>
+I have experience as a <strong>data scientist</strong>, <strong>ML engineer</strong> and algorithms <strong>team lead</strong> in high-tech consultancy and R&D settings.<br>
-Skilled in Deep Learning, MLOps, cloud computing for health-tech, IoT, computer vision applications. <br>
+Skilled in full-stack Machine Learning and cloud computing as well as human-to-human communication :)
+Ready for professional challenges in data-centric teams where I can help numbers speak fluent business language.<br>
 </p>

 <!---